Flareonz44/Flareonz44.github.io/_posts/blog/2024-6-8-procedural-skybox-shader.md

 ## Final Words

-Finally, I must say that programming the procedural skies was not an easy task.
+I must say that programming the procedural skies was not an easy task.
 It required not only many hours of trial and error, but also a lot of research and learning.
 I read many articles, pages, and watched videos to achieve the perfect implementation in my game.

 Undoubtedly, much of what I detail here I did not find on the internet, so I decided to publish it for anyone else who wants to understand how to build this type of skybox using pure GLSL.